 And here is a photo of the boots she has made (posted on her Instagram account @knubbelgnomcreations)

-Payment goes through the secure server of SendOwl which is an eCommerce platform specializing in delivering digital products.
-After payment is complete you will receive the download link instantly.
+Your payment goes through the secure server of Send Owl, an eCommerce platform specializing in delivering digital products.
+You will receive the download link instantly after payment.

-If you have any questions regarding this shoemaking eBook, contact me here.
+If you have any questions regarding this shoemaking e-book, contact me here.

 I haven’t worn sneakers for a very long time.
 I do like them but I stopped buying shoes once I learned how to make my own.
 Sneakers, I thought, aren’t the kind of shoes I could make at home.